AIDC F-CK-1 Ching-kuo: F-CK-1 C/D Hsiang Sheng

-IDF Lead-in Fighter Trainer
+IDF lead-in Taiwan

-According to the media, the AIDC IDF trainer concept apparently involved the removal of the fire control radar and combat systems with the retention of rear-seat flight controls, so that the IDF could be used as a lead-in fighter trainer (LIFT).
+According to the media, the AIDC IDF trainer concept apparently involved the removal of the fire-control radar and combat systems while retaining rear-seat flight controls, so that the two-seat fighter could be used as a lead-in fighter trainer (LIFT).
 The ROCAF seemed to have reservations with the concept, however, as it would mean the IDF LIFT would not be usable in wartime.
 A MND letter said, "Regarding the newspaper report of AIDC's desire to use the IDF fighter as a basis for supersonic trainer development, it is only that company's operational planning concept.
 The Ministry of National Defense and the Air Force currently do not have such a plan".
 The letter then said that due to a tight budget allocation the ROCAF would instead ask AIDC to extend the life of the AT-3 and continue to use the F-5 in the LIFT role.

-In 2003, the former AIDC Chairman Huang Jung-Te said that AIDC still hoped the ROCAF would consider using a simplified version of the IDF for LIFT, and that such a concept could have a cost as low as US$16 million per unit, compared to the T-50's 19 million.
-However, the F-CK-1 LIFT modifications or new production concepts never received government funding or approval.
+In 2003, former AIDC Chairman Huang Jung-Te said that AIDC still hoped the ROCAF would consider using a simplified version of the IDF for LIFT, and that such a concept could have a cost as low as US$16 million per unit, compared to the T-50's 19 million.
+The F-CK-1 LIFT modifications or new production concepts never received government funding or approval.

 In May 2006, Lt.
 General Cheng Shih-Yu testified that the MND indeed plans to retire the F-5E/F by 2010 and allow the in-service IDFs to take over training missions.
 It is unclear what modifications (if any) will be made to IDFs after they become trainers.

-The trainers produced by the program would later named AIDC T-5 Brave Eagle, and four prototypes were rolled out in 2019.